Chapter 1:

 "Don't touch me, you freak!"

-A scream suddenly tore through the air, making both girls turn around in surprise.
-There in the doorway stood a gorgeous lady in an exquisite dress.
-Like the two, everyone else was now watching the commotion she caused.
+A scream tore through the air, making Mia and Jenny turn in surprise.
+There in the doorway stood a well-dressed girl with ash-blond hair and brown eyes.
+Everyone in the room was now watching the commotion she caused.

 "Wait, is that…?
 That's Alice!
 The makeup vlogger!"
 Mia heard Jenny gasp.

 ‘She threw it on him?!’
-She blanched at the sight, appalled.
+Mia blanched at the sight, appalled.

-His glasses were slanted, and there was a big, brown stain splattered over his wrinkled shirt.
+His glasses were slanted, and a big, brown stain was splattered over his wrinkled shirt.
 A bouquet of roses drooped pitifully in his hand, petals scattered on the floor.
-He looked more than humiliated; he looked ruined.
+He looked more than humiliated, even almost ruined.

 "Stop following me around and embarrassing me!"
 Alice’s voice lashed like a whip.
 "I don’t ever want to see your ugly face again, you hear?!"

-Then off she went, heels clicking furiously against the floor before vanishing into the city bustles outside.
+Then off she went, heels clicking furiously against the floor before vanishing into the city bustle outside.
 For a moment, silence stretched across the place while employees and customers alike remained unmoving.

-All eyes hovered toward the guy, whose expression wasn’t of anger nor shock; it was pure emptiness.
+All eyes veered toward the guy, whose expression was not of anger or shock, but of pure emptiness.
 Mia felt her chest tighten.
 She knew that emotion all too well—that cold, hollow ache that came with being unwanted.

 "You're a cutie, but you're weird.
 What a waste."